 In case your teenage son/daughter knocks out their “baby” tooth, do not panic.
 Follow these steps given below before wasting any precious time:

-Note: The crown is that part of the tooth that can be seen inside the mouth while the root covers the jawbone and cannot be seen through naked eyes.
+Note: The crown is that part of the tooth that can be seen inside the mouth, while the root covers the jawbone and cannot be seen through the naked eye.
 Depending on your child’s age, the baby tooth may not have much root structuring left.
-The reason being, the root resorbs for the tooth to become loose before falling out.
+The reason is that the root resorbs the tooth to becoming loose before falling out.

 Permanent Teeth

-Try to stay calm and ensure that you reach your dentist within half an hour.
+Stay calm and ensure you reach your dentist within half an hour.

-• In case the tooth is dirty, rinse it in milk or tap water for a short period.
+- If the tooth is dirty, rinse it briefly in milk or tap water.
 Never scrub it.

-• Insert the tooth back in position inside the mouth.
-While doing this, ensure that it is facing the right way.
+- Insert the tooth back into position inside the mouth.
+Ensure that it is facing the right way while doing this.
 Smoothly bite down on the soft cloth or tissue.
-Alternatively, you can even utilise aluminium foil or your mouthguard to hold it in place.
+Alternatively, you can even use aluminium foil or your mouthguard to hold it in place.

 Never Try These Things: